Transforming translational research: CANscriptTM – A better predictive model for oncology

 ABOUT THIS WEBINAR

-In this webinar, speaker Mark Paris, PhD will be discussing a recent study evaluating a cohort of HNSCC patient tumours treated with anti-PD1 using CANscript™.
-He will also be reviewing the results of this study as a means of investigating predictors of clinical response and identifying mechanisms of resistance.
+In this webinar, speaker Mark Paris, PhD discussed a recent study evaluating a cohort of HNSCC patient tumours treated with anti-PD1 using CANscript™.
+He also be reviewed the results of this study as a means of investigating predictors of clinical response and identifying mechanisms of resistance.